Eduardo Nazar

-Eduardo Alejandro Nazar Clavería (born 1 March 1961) is a Chilean former footballer who played as a attacking midfielder for clubs in Chile, Spain and Switzerland.
+Eduardo Alejandro Nazar Clavería (born 1 March 1961) is a Chilean former footballer who played as an attacking midfielder for clubs in Chile, Spain and Switzerland.

 Club career

 A product of Universidad Católica youth system, Nazar made two appearances in the Chilean top division in 1979.
 In 1980, he took part in the Croix International Tournament with the youth team, alongside fellows such as Fernando Díaz, Juvenal Olmos and Patricio Mardones, where they became champion.
 After having little chance to play at the league, he was loaned to Unión San Felipe from 1984 to 1985.

 After joining Palestino, he was loaned to Spanish side Logroñés and Unión San Felipe again in 1985.
 For Logroñés, he made eight appearances and scored two goals in the Segunda División.

 Having played for Deportes Concepción in 1986 and 1987, he returned to Europe and played for FC Aarau, scoring in his debut, and Étoile Carouge in Switzerland.

 Back in Chile, he played for Naval, Deportes Concepción and Rangers de Talca.